-If taking food from vending machines is not your thing, Tokyo has you covered as well.
-No other place in the world has so many restaurants awarded a star by the French Michelin Guide.
-With over 200 such venues, Tokyo offers almost twice of what the French capital, Paris boasts.
+If getting food from vending machines is not your thing, Tokyo has you covered.
+No other place has more Michelin-starred restaurants.
+With more than 200, it has almost twice as many as the French capital, Paris.